Digital Quantum Simulation of Scalar Yukawa Coupling: Introduction

-On the other hand, in the more nontrivial three-boson case -- which in our adopted state-encoding scheme corresponds to a three-qubit system -- a compression to a constant-depth circuit is no longer possible.
-We show that in this case it proves beneficial to make use of the second-order Trotter-Suzuki product formula~\cite{Suzuki:76,Hatano+Suzuki:05}, which entails a symmetrized Trotter step.
-Using this symmetrized Trotter decomposition, we design a circuit in which one Trotter step entails $8$ CNOTs.
-This last number of CNOTs is far below the maximal CNOT-cost ($14$) of a generic three-qubit gate~\cite{Shende+:04}, which speaks in favor of the efficiency of the proposed circuit~\cite{Shende+:04,Stojanovic:19}.
+In the more nontrivial three-boson case -- which in our state-encoding scheme corresponds to a three-qubit system -- a compression to a constant-depth circuit is no longer possible.
+We show that in this case it proves beneficial to make use of the second-order Trotter-Suzuki product formula~\cite{Suzuki:76,Hatano+Suzuki:05}, which entails a symmetrized Trotter step; in this way, we design a circuit in which one Trotter step entails $8$ CNOTs.
+This last number is far below the maximal CNOT-cost of a generic three-qubit gate ($14$) ~\cite{Shende+:04,Stojanovic:19}.

-We also address cases with larger boson-number truncations by providing the CNOT-cost estimate for quantum circuits that emulate the system dynamics in those cases.
-We do so based on an analogy of our circuit optimization with the \textit{travelling salesman problem} (TSP)~\cite{SkienaBOOK:12}.
-To this end, we make use of the exact solution of the TSP based on the Bellman-Held-Karp dynamic-programming algorithm~\cite{Bellman:62,Held+Karp:62} -- which due to its unfavorable time-complexity is limited to rather low truncations -- as well as the Christofides algorithm, a polynomial-time heuristic that approximately solves the TSP on a metric graph~\cite{Christofides:76}.
-Being polynomial in character, the latter can be utilized for much larger boson-number truncations.
+We also address cases with larger boson-number truncations by providing the CNOT-cost estimate for the corresponding quantum circuits.
+We do so based on an analogy of our circuit optimization with the \textit{travelling-salesman problem} (TSP)~\cite{SkienaBOOK:12}, adapting an idea proposed in Ref.~\cite{Gui+:20}.
+To this end, we make use of the exact solution of the TSP based on the Bellman-Held-Karp dynamic-programming algorithm~\cite{Bellman:62,Held+Karp:62}, as well as the Christofides algorithm, a polynomial-time heuristic that approximately solves the TSP on a metric graph~\cite{Christofides:76}.
+Being polynomial in character, the latter can be utilized for much larger boson-number truncations than the exact solution.